achinthagunasekara/puzzles_and_algorithms/sorting_people/README.md

 We can see that john1985, John and john123 are the same person by their contact information.

+### Output

-Output: (0,2,3 are the same person and 1 is another one)
+0,2,3 are the same person and 1 is another one

 [[ 0, 2, 3], [1]]